-It is a priority in the coming weeks to develop a plan to resume school vaccinations and enforcement of the Immunization of School Pupils Act.
+It is a priority to develop a plan to resume school vaccinations and enforcement of the Immunization of School Pupils Act.
 However, the recent surge of cases threatens the ability to restart vaccinations.
+With the current state of COVID-19 cases, it is very unlikely any school vaccinations will take place this year.